 - 'django.contrib.contenttypes' is the Django content type system, which allows permissions to be associated with models you create.

 - AuthenticationMiddleware associates users with requests using sessions.

-With these settings in place, running the command manage.py migrate creates the necessary database tables for auth related models, creates permissions for any models defined in your installed apps, and prompts you to create a superuser account the first time you run it.
+With these settings in place, running the command manage.py migrate creates the necessary database tables for auth related models and permissions for any models defined in your installed apps.